pravn27/reactjs-tech-doc/docs/reactjs-course-tutorials/namaste-reactjs-course/readerDoc/E1-Inception/E1-Inception.md

 - Why reactjs is required ?
 - React.createElement(), what it returns ?
 - ReactDOM.createRoot()
+- Too complex HTML structure building with React core React.createElement() & its nested elements is very tedious jobs to developers, so we use JSX to make it easy to build complex HTML structure, developer friendly
+- Need of JSX
+- React can also be used only with some portion of html page like sections, footer.
+It is not mandatory to use reactjs in whole html page

 ## Assignment 01 - Q & A